 - CystoProtek (wonderful stuff, highly recommended)

-- Remeron (Mirtazapine)- 30 mg nightly for IC pain, also for constant menopausal flushing
+- Remeron (Mirtazapine)- 30 mg nightly for depression and IC nerve pain

 - Hydroxyzine- antihistamine for IC

 10-24-2009, 07:00 AM #5

 I get up to pee 4-6 times a night between 11pm and 6am.
 This is driving me crazy.
 When I cut back on fluids I get dry mouth and my burning gets worse with my urine more concentrated.Rebekah - Diagnosed with IC and Hunner's Ulcers in March 2009

 Two Hunner's Ulcers were removed by laser surgery surgery Jan 15 , 2010